holoviz/holoviews/README.rst

 snapshot to ensure compatibility with recent bokeh and matplotlib
 releases:

-   conda install -c ioam/label/dev holoviews
+   conda install -c ioam holoviews

 Or clone holoviews directly from GitHub with::